From exploring Windsor Castle to taking a cruise along the Thames, these are the best things to do in Windsor, UK!

 I think the swans at Windsor are onto a good thing.

-Down by the river you’ll see swans line up waiting to be fed from tourists and I’ve never seen so many swans all in one place.
+Down by the River Thames you’ll see swans line up waiting to be fed from tourists and I’ve never seen so many swans all in one place.

 8. Shop at the Royal Shopping Arcade

-Located opposite Windsor Castle in the Grade II listed Victorian railway station, Windsor Royal Station is Windsor’s must-visit shopping destination.
+Located opposite Windsor Castle in the Grade II listed Victorian railway station, Windsor Royal Station.
+This is Windsor’s shopping destination.

 9. Have a flutter at Windsor Racecourse